l3-hpc/visit-for-fvcom/README.md

 ```
 [start interactive session]
 module load [visit module, different for HPCs]
-visit -cli -s make_all.py
+visit -cli -nowin -s plot_any.py
 ```
 X11 forwarding is enabled with MobaXterm by default.
 If using a Mac, you may need to use 'ssh -X' and XQuartz.
 On Henry2, use the HPC-VCL.

 As is, those scripts assume you have all 13 mi files, and they loop through and make a plot of the first timestep in each mi plot.
-If you uncomment the 'break' statement, they will do every timestep.

 ### Run the post-processing Python scripts
 After the images were created by VisIt, run the Python scripts.
 First, set the environment for Python 3 by loading an appropriate module or activating a Conda environment.
 A YAML file is provided for folks who want to make a Conda environment themselves.
 So far, the Python scripts use libraries that are available with any Python 3 module on atmos.